 Michael L. Herman Excellence in Mentoring Award

+The North Carolina Chapter of PRSA proudly announces the call for entries for the 2023 Michael L. Herman Excellence in Mentoring Award is officially open through Friday, October 20, 2023.
 A long-time PRSA member and Gold Anvil winner, Mike Herman was a tireless advocate for excellence in public relations education.

 In honor of his memory, his commitment to professional achievement, and his unique role as a mentor to many in our community, each year NCPRSA is proud to recognize an outstanding professional with the Michael Lee Herman Memorial Award.